PizzaBlu/twitch_hl1_vox/readme.md

         - If you want to hear the VOX: change `Monitor off` to `Monitor and Output` for this source in the advanced audio properties window
         - You may also want to change hardware decoding and close file when inactive
 - Configuration
-    - `npm run start` to create config file
+    - Run `npm run start` to create config file
     - Edit `config.ini` (see table)

 ### Running